Menu

 Fact #1

-This will be the third Latter-day Saint temple in Nevada.
+This was the third Latter-day Saint temple in Nevada.

 Fact #2

-Once dedicated, it will be the northernmost temple in Nevada.
+Once dedicated, it became the northernmost temple in Nevada.

 Fact #3